 The Life Underwriter Training Council Fellow (LUTCF) managed by the National Association of Insurance and Financial Advisors (NAIFA) involves taking three nine-week courses for a total cost of $2,850.

 The Registered Financial Associate (RFA) from the International Association of Registered Financial Consultants has no educational requirements beyond a life insurance or securities license, a bachelor degree or another financial services professional designation.
 RFAs only have to pay a $250 fee and pass an ethics examination.

 While it’s not considered a premier financial professional services designation, taking all three Insurance Success seminars can fulfill 21 hours of continuing education requirements of the more advanced certifications, while also adding a certificate to an agent’s resume.
 By taking the three day-long seminar courses required for the CPIA, an insurance agent or sales support staff employee gets a well-rounded grounding in sales and marketing of insurance.
 The curriculum covers state insurance markets, prospecting, preparing coverage plans, handling complaints and more.

 Tips on Insurance

-- When you are in the market for insurance, having a trusted and experienced professional advisor on your side to guide you through the evaluation and purchase process greatly increases the chances of a satisfactory outcome.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- When you are in the market for insurance, having a financial advisor on your side to guide you through the evaluation and purchase process can be a great help.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Not all insurance policies are worthwhile.
 Some are a waste of money.
 Here’s a list of the ones you don’t need to buy.